aramsimonyan1/ascii-art-fs/README.md

 # ascii-art-fs
 Go program that processes text inputs as an argument and generates ASCII art representations of the string using predefined patterns from external file.
-Additionally, users can customise the final output by selecting from multiple ASCII art templates/fonts through terminal input.
+Additionally, users can customise the final output by selecting font-style from multiple ASCII art templates through terminal input.

 ## Objectives
 Graphic representation using ASCII means to write the string received using ASCII characters, as you can see in the example below: